AdobeDocs/commerce-knowledge-base.en/help/how-to/general/how-to-obtain-and-apply-security-patches.md

 ## Affected products and versions

-All versions- OnPremise and Cloud
+Adobe Commerce On-Premise and Cloud - All versions

 ## Cause